-Section 7(a)(1) of the ESA directs Federal agencies including the U.S. Navy, U.S. Air Force, U.S. Coast Guard and NMFS to utilize their authority to further the purposes of the ESA by carrying out conservation programs for the benefit of endangered and threatened species.
-Conservation recommendations are discretionary agency activities to minimize or avoid adverse effects of a proposed action on listed species or critical habitat to help implement recovery plans or to develop information.
+Section 7(a)(1) of the ESA directs Federal agencies to use their authorities to further the purposes of the ESA by carrying out conservation programs for the benefit of the threatened and endangered species.
+Conservation recommendations are discretionary agency activities to minimize or avoid adverse effects of a proposed action on ESA-listed species or critical habitat, to help implement recovery plans or develop information (50 CFR 402.02).

-- 1. Monitor sighting, location, and stranding data for ESA-listed marine mammals, sea turtle species, scalloped hammerhead shark, and adult corals in the MITT Action Area. - 2.
-As practicable, develop procedures to aid any individuals of an ESA-listed marine mammals, sea turtle species, scalloped hammerhead shark, and adult corals that have been impacted by DoD and USCG training and testing activities and is in a condition requiring assistance to increase likelihood of survival. - 3.
-Continue to model potential impacts to ESA-listed species using NAEMO and other relevant models; validate assumptions used in risk analyses; and seek new information and higher quality data for use in such efforts. - 4.
-Continue technical assistance/adaptive management efforts with NMFS to help inform future consultations on DoD and USCG training and testing in the MITT Action Area. - 5.
-The Navy should coordinate with NMFS to monitor for presence of ESA-listed corals in and around the Piti Point Mine Neutralization site and Underwater Detonation Sites within Apra Harbor, Guam to ensure the absence of these species and to avoid interactions. - 6.
-The Navy should coordinate with NMFS to understand scalloped hammerhead shark abundance and density estimates for the MITT Action Area. - 7.
-The Navy should explore methods to better quantify behavioral take of sea turtles not rising to the level of TTS. - 8.
+- 1. Monitor sighting, location, and stranding data for ESA-listed marine mammals, sea turtle species, scalloped hammerhead shark, and adult corals in the MITT action area. - 2.
+As practicable, develop procedures to aid any individuals of an ESA-listed marine mammals, sea turtle species, scalloped hammerhead shark, and adult corals that have been impacted by DoD and USCG training and testing activities and is in a condition requiring assistance to increase likelihood of survival. - Continue to model potential impacts to ESA-listed species using NAEMO and other relevant models; validate assumptions used in risk analyses; and seek new information and higher quality data for use in such efforts. - 4.
+Continue technical assistance/adaptive management efforts with NMFS to help inform future consultations on DoD and USCG training and testing in the MITT action area. - 5.
+The Navy should coordinate with NMFS to monitor for presence of ESA-listed corals in and around the Piti Point Mine Neutralization site and Underwater Detonation Sites within Apra Harbor, Guam to ensure the absence of these species and to avoid interactions.

+- 6. The Navy should coordinate with NMFS to understand scalloped hammerhead shark abundance and density estimates for the MITT action area. - 7.
 The Navy should explore methods to better quantify the risk of vessel strike to sea turtles.

-In order for NMFS to be kept informed of actions minimizing or avoiding adverse effects or benefitting listed species or their habitats, NMFS requests notification of the implementation of any conservation recommendations.
+In order for NMFS' Office of Protected Resources Endangered Species Act Interagency Cooperation Division to be kept informed of actions minimizing or avoiding adverse effects on, or benefiting, ESA-listed species or their critical habitat, the U.S. Navy should notify the Endangered Species Act Interagency Cooperation Division of any conservation recommendations they implement in their final action.

-11 REINITIATION OF CONSULTATION
+10 REINITIATION OF CONSULTATION

 This concludes formal consultation on proposed Mariana Islands Training and Testing activities the DoD and USCG will conduct from August 2015 through August 2020.
-As provided in 50 CFR §402.16, reinitiation of formal consultation is required where discretionary Federal agency involvement or control over the action has been retained (or is authorized by law) and if: (1) the amount or extent of incidental take is exceeded; (2) new information reveals effects of the agency action that may affect listed species or critical habitat in a manner or to an extent not considered in this opinion; (3) the agency action is subsequently modified in a manner that causes an effect to the listed species or critical habitat not considered in this opinion; or (4) a new species is listed or critical habitat designated that may be affected by the action.
+As 50 CFR 402.16 states, reinitiation of formal consultation is required where discretionary Federal agency involvement or control over the action has been retained (or is authorized by law) and if: (1) the amount or extent of incidental take is exceeded, (2) new information reveals effects of the agency action that may affect ESA-listed species or critical habitat in a manner or to an extent not considered in this opinion, (3) the agency action is subsequently modified in a manner that causes an effect to the ESA-listed species or critical habitat that was not considered in this opinion, or (4) a new species is ESA-listed or critical habitat designated that may be affected by the action.
 In instances where the amount or extent of incidental take is exceeded, the U.S. Navy and NMFS' Permits Division must contact the ESA Interagency Cooperation Division, Office of Protected Resources immediately.